TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Gmenu/Index.rst

    Description
          RollOver configuration enabled / disabled.

-         If this is true, RO becomes a GIFBUILDER-object defining the layout of the menu item when the mouse rolls over it
+         If this is true, RO becomes a GIFBUILDER object defining the layout of the menu item when the mouse rolls over it

    Default